Back

 How do we begin?

-Once you have gotten in touch, via email or telephone, we can arrange an initial free 30-minute consultation.
+Once you have gotten in touch, via email, WhatsApp, or telephone, we can arrange an initial free 30-minute consultation.
 This lets us meet each other and begin to get to know what working together will be like.
-I will also provide you with information about the counselling process, which includes the contract and boundaries we both agree to undertake to ensure that you feel safe and secure.
+I will also provide you with information about the counselling process to ensure that you feel safe and ready to begin.
 You will also be invited to ask any questions you may have so that you can finish the consultation feeling clear about what counselling is and how it might help, support, and enable you.

 The 1st session

-This begins with a little admin regarding the contract and contact details, and also focuses on the goals you may have from therapy.
-We may begin to shape the outcome(s) you would like to move towards as a way of measuring your growth through the sessions.
-This session will last for 60 minutes and, for some clients, can even be enough for them.
+This begins with a little admin and focuses on the goals and outcomes you may have from therapy.
+This session will last for 50-60 minutes and, for some clients, can even be enough for them.
 Alternatively, it may become clear that further sessions will be useful to you.

 Further sessions

-Ongoing sessions are typically 50 minutes long and occur weekly depending on what you can afford.
+Ongoing sessions are typically 50-60 minutes long and initially occur more frequently (weekly/fortnightly) and may decrease over time.
 Many clients find that they enjoy a significant change or benefit from around 6 sessions; however, we will review your progress as you go along to ensure that you have the right amount of time to reach a point where you feel able to move away from therapy and forward into your life.

 Ending